 FAQ: Academic Support Services

-All University-sponsored events, public programs and galleries will be canceled, moved to remote delivery and/or closed until further notice.
-At this time, no decision has been made about summer events.
-Any updates will be shared with the University community in the coming weeks.
+All university-sponsored events, public programs and galleries will be canceled, moved to remote delivery and/or closed until further notice.

-If you are experiencing personal hardships such as food insecurity, housing concerns, and family issues please contact us at email@example.com.
+If you are experiencing personal hardships such as food insecurity, housing concerns or personal or family issues, contact us at email@example.com.

 Accommodations for Students with Disabilities